TrustedFirmware-M/tf-m-tools/example_partition/tfm_example_partition_readme.rst

 TF-M Example Partition - Readme
 ###############################
 The TF-M example partition is a simple secure partition implementation provided to aid development of new secure partitions.
-It implements one RoT Service and one interrupt handler.
+It implements one App RoT Service and one interrupt handler.

 ********************************
 How to run the example partition